ayushnangia/Self-Distillation/README.md

-# On-Policy Self-Distillation
+# Self-Distillation Fine-Tuning

-This is TRL based code  for reproducing the paper "Self-Distillation Enables Continual Learning" - [https://arxiv.org/abs/2601.19897](https://arxiv.org/abs/2601.19897).
+This is TRL-based code for reproducing the On-Policy Self-Distillation algorithm from the paper "Self-Distillation Enables Continual Learning" - [https://arxiv.org/abs/2601.19897](https://arxiv.org/abs/2601.19897).

  All experiments can be run with a single H200 GPU.
 Other setups may require refactoring and/or changing model sizes.

 ## Abstract
 Continual learning, enabling models to acquire new skills and knowledge without degrading existing capabilities, remains a fundamental challenge for foundation models.
 While on-policy reinforcement learning can reduce forgetting, it requires explicit reward functions that are often unavailable.
 Learning from expert demonstrations, the primary alternative, is dominated by supervised fine-tuning (SFT), which is inherently off-policy.
-We introduce **Self-Distillation Fine-Tuning (SDFT)**, a simple method that enables on-policy learning directly from demonstrations.
+We introduce On-Policy **Self-Distillation Fine-Tuning (SDFT)**, a simple method that enables on-policy learning directly from demonstrations.
 SDFT leverages in-context learning by using a demonstration-conditioned model as its own teacher, generating on-policy training signals that preserve prior capabilities while acquiring new skills.
 Across skill learning and knowledge acquisition tasks, SDFT consistently outperforms SFT, achieving higher new-task accuracy while substantially reducing catastrophic forgetting.
 In sequential learning experiments, SDFT enables a single model to accumulate multiple skills over time without performance regression, establishing on-policy distillation as a practical path to continual learning from demonstrations.

 ##  Setup